 Covert Dressing Room Action

 One Summer Take Action group created removable decals with their own positive messages on them.
 Then, they posted these decals on various stores’ fitting room mirrors in the heavily populated Union Square area and downtown shopping area in San Francisco.
 They also handed out decals to others who wished to do the same or to keep one for their mirrors at home.
-(Buy some of the decals we made, learn how to make static-cling decals like ours or download ours!)

 “Cardboard Cutouts” Action